This jewelled couscous recipe is a Persian-inspired dish made with spiced couscous, puy lentils, nuts, fruits, herbs and pomegranate arils.

 - Moroccan-inspired slow-cooked lamb

-- simple creamy hummus drizzled with a little lemon-infused olive oil and sprinkled with smoked paprika
+- simple creamy hummus drizzled with olive oil and garnished with toasted cumin seeds

 - simple layered tomato salad